RohithNagesh/pes_brg/README.md

 </p>

 ## Physical Design
+Physical design means --->> netlist (.v ) converted into GDSII form(layout form) logical connectivity of cells converted into physical connectivity.
+During physical design, all design components are instantiated with their geometric representations.
+In other words, all macros, cells, gates, transistors, etc., with fixed shapes and sizes per fabrication layer, are assigned spatial locations (placement) and have appropriate routing connections (routing) completed in metal layers.

 ### OpenLANE
 OpenLANE is an opensource tool or flow used for opensource tape-outs.
 The OpenLANE flow comprises a variety of tools such as Yosys, ABC, OpenSTA, Fault, OpenROAD app, Netgen and Magic which are used to harden chips and macros, i.e. generate final GDSII from the design RTL.
 The primary goal of OpenLANE is to produce clean GDSII with no human intervention.
 OpenLANE has been tuned to function for the Google-Skywater130 Opensource Process Design Kit.